knesli/PortfolioProjects/README.md

 #### Exploratory Data Analysis
 Exploratory Data Analysis has been performed to explore the COVID-19 data to answer the key questions, such as:
-- How did the case numbers, number of people vaccinated, and case fatality rate progress over time worldwide and for the countries?
+- How are the spending distributed by category such as rent, groceries, transportation, etc?
-- How were the numbers distributed by continents?
+- How are the numbers distributed by continents?
 - Which countries were at the top based on case numbers, people vaccinated, and case fatality rate?
 #### Data Analysis
 As an example, the following SQL query has been implemented to determine the number of people vaccinated per 100,000 population: